 A creamy, comforting soup with sweet and spicy fall flavors, and a savory Italian twist.
 Simple and delicious, this recipe will leave you feeling cozy and satisfied.

 Autumn.
-Isn't it funny that just a little dip in the temperature can make us so ready for the warm hug of a sweater?
+Isn’t it funny that just a little dip in the temperature can make us so ready for the warm hug of a sweater?
 The toasty glow of a fire?
-The warming bite of a hearty soup?
+A warming bite of hearty soup?